b4ck5p4c3/iot-devices/devices/sp4ce-button/README.md

 The Button is powered with `DC 5V`.

-3 addressable WS2812B LEDs are connected to `GPIO2`.
+3 addressable WS2812B LEDs are connected to `GPIO25`.

-The button of the button is connected to `GPIO4`.
+The button of the button is connected to `GPIO26`.
+Another pole of button connected to GND.
+Only internal pullup is used.

 ## Building and Flashing
 ### Dependencies